odyssey-labs/token-list/README.md

 NEAR Token List
 ==================

 The NEAR Token List is a smart contract deployed on NEAR that maintains a set of Fungible Token contract accounts in a list.
 This program exposes functions that allow for individual or bulk adding of tokens to the list by verifying contract metadata and balance functions are defined.
-Thi

 This repo was initialized with [create-near-app].